greg-raven/hdc/_posts/2022-05-04-bicyclist-injured-in-hit-and-run-wednesday-afternoon-in-hesperia.md

 Emergency personnel arrived and located a black mountain bike near the driveway of the gas station along with a rider down on the ground.

-Sheriff’s spokeswoman Mara Rodriguez told the male victim was transported to the hospital and had no update on his condition.
+Sheriff's spokeswoman Mara Rodriguez told the male victim was transported to the hospital and had no update on his condition.

 Rodriguez said the investigation is still active but it appears that a hit and run collision occurred at the location.